Club Bizarre: Chart performance

 "Club Bizarre" was a major hit in several European countries, peaking at number-one in Finland.
 It became a top-20 hit in Austria (14), Germany (19), the Netherlands (11) and Sweden (16).
 Additionally, the single was a top-30 hit in Belgium (30), as well as on the Eurochart Hot 100, where it peaked at number 28 in April 1995, in its fourth week on the chart.
 On the European Dance Radio Chart, it reached number eleven four weeks later, becoming the eleventh most-played dance song on European radio that week.
 In the United Kingdom, "Club Bizarre" was a smaller hit, peaking at number 70, but on the UK Dance Singles Chart, it reached number 25 on its first week in June 1996.
 Outside Europe, the song charted in Israel, peaking at number 16.

 Music video

-The music video for "Club Bizarre" was directed by Paul Morgans.
-The video includes Skadi Lange as the female singer in a cage and also features performance artists on stilts.
+The music video for "Club Bizarre" was directed by Paul Morgans and filmed in London, the UK.
+The partially computer generated and surreal video includes Skadi Lange as a female singer in an aerial cage.
+Then different performance artists on stilts and female models appears on a virtually beach.
+In the middle of the video, Lange appears as a green seahorse in a aquarium.
+Frontman and producer of U96, Alex Christensen, appears in the end of the video, where Lange returns in the cage, in front of a gate to a castle.
+"Club Bizarre" received active rotation on MTV Europe and was B-listed on German music television channel VIVA in March and April 1995.